Sometimes it’s not about “getting over it.”

 Some clients may see improvements after just a few sessions, while others may require longer-term therapy.

-• I recommend starting out with weekly sessions for at least the first 3 months.
+• Weekly sessions for at least the first 3 months.
 After that, we can reassess what would be best for you.

 • Finding someone that you can afford, and accepting new clients is just the first step.
 Not every therapist will be the right fit for you.
 Check out my blog "6 Signs You've Found The Right Therapist" for things to look out for during your search.